No items found.

 • Decrease downtime

-IT disaster recovery plan review
+Example #1: IT Disaster recovery plan review

 A disaster recovery plan review is often a first step businesses take when testing their plans.
 During the review, DR managers conduct a thorough assessment of the entire plan including each step.
 This helps to ensure that there aren’t any missing components, teams, or responsibilities.
 It gives businesses the ability to ensure the completeness of the plan so they are ready to respond to and recover from a potential disaster.

-IT disaster recovery tabletop exercise
+Example #2: Disaster recovery tabletop exercise

 During a disaster recovery tabletop exercise procedure, all DR team members participate in a discussion to validate the contents of the DR plan, and confirm their roles, responsibilities, and responses during a recovery.
 To be effective, the tabletop exercise needs clear objectives and scope, follow a schedule, and review the process once completed.